SwaffelSmurf/docs/tryhackme/digdug.md

 # Dig Dug

 Turns out this machine is a DNS server - it's time to get your shovels out.
 This is a very easy room to get familiar with DNS requests.
+Let's dig a dug.

 ---